-We’ve explained before how to set up filters in your email and that’s a good start towards efficiently handling your inbox.
+We’ve explained before how to set up filters in your email , and they are also mentioned in our Gmail guide for power users.
+That’s a good start towards efficiently handling your inbox.
 What filters should each and every person have in their arsenal so that their inbox is as orderly as mine?

 Let’s start by logging in to your Gmail account and clicking on Create filter.

 You’ll then see the following appear:

 If you’re using Gmail’s new design, you’ll go about things by clicking the downwards arrow in the search field to show the following: